albello1/OSIRIS/README.md

 > Note: Datasets are **not included** due to licensing.
 > All except ADNI and TADPOLE are publicly accessible.

 Upon downloading each dataset, make sure to convert every view into a NumPy array before passing it to the model.
-This step is required for any experiment with the OSIRIS framework.
+Once the data has been downloaded and converted to NumPy format, save each view in the folder named after the specific dataset inside the Data/ directory: Data/{dataset}.
+Please make sure to check the code to see how each view has been named, so that your filenames match the expected format.

+The specific train and test splits for the 10-fold cross-validation performed on each dataset are stored in the folder Data/{dataset}/10fold_{dataset}.
+The model automatically accesses these files to apply the correct partitioning during training and evaluation.

 ---